wistia/wistia-open-docs/_posts/embed-troubleshooting.md

 ## Video not displaying on mobile devices

+Do you see a blank white box or a message that says "missing plugin" where your video should be?
+That can happen if your embed code (usually and API or SEO embed code) is getting modified after you copy it from Wistia.

+Chekc to make sure the embed code on your website looks exactly like the embed code you generated in Wistia.
+If it's different, try re-embedding it to see if that helps!
+Certain website building tools (like a CMS) can often make changes to embedded code that will cause it to malfunction.
+Your embed code will need to be intact in order to work properly.

 ## Video not collecting stats

 ## Video not showing up in search results